-GHG emis category sions GHG emissions source or sink subcategory Overview of activity data and evidence Explanation of uncertainties or assumptions around your data and evidence Use of default and average emissions factors Pre-verified data Water supply Water usage is metered for the whole building which we share with other tenants.
+GHG emissions category GHG emissions source or sink subcategory Overview of activity data and evidence Explanation of uncertainties or assumptions around your data and evidence Use of default and average emissions factors Pre-verified data Water supply Water usage in the Wellington office is metered for the whole building which we share with other tenants.
 The LINZ share is calculated based on floor area and does not take into account the different water usage between tenants and we suspect that our actual usage may be lower than the calculation suggests.
+Due to a hold up with invoicing, an estimate was used for just over half the year based on data from previous year.
+This assumes that the previous year was representative and that the missing months were not unusual.
+Water usage is not metered in our Christchurch and Hamilton offices and is estimated based on Wellington water usage per person/day.
+This assumes that water usage between our offices is similar and largely driven by the number of people in the office.
+N/A - the most accurate emission factor was used.
 N/A Disposal of solid waste - landfilled Waste landfilled LFGR Mixed waste We do not have weighed waste data for the whole period.
 We used actuals for the months where it was available.
 Using the available data for each office, we calculated an average kg of waste per staff-day to use for the remaining months.
 This assumes that the months we had data for were representative and that staff-days can be related to kgs of waste to landfill.
+N/A - the most accurate emission factor was used.
 N/A Disposal of liquid waste - Wastewater Wastewater for treatment plants (average) Wastewater is not metered so we assumed that wastewater will be approximately equal to water supply.
-Refer to water supply for assumptions and uncertainties for that source. emission factor available was N/A Transmission of energy (T&D losses) Electricity distributed T&D losses As for electricity above.
+Refer to water supply for assumptions and uncertainties for that source.
+N/A - the most accurate emission factor available was used.
+N/A Transmission of energy (T&D losses) Electricity distributed T&D losses As for electricity above.
 N/A - the most accurate emission factor was used.
+N/A

-N/A Transmission of energy (T&D losses) Natural Gas distributed T&D losses As for natural gas above.
+GHG emissions category GHG emissions source or sink subcategory Overview of activity data and evidence Explanation of uncertainties or assumptions around your data and evidence Use of default and average emissions factors Pre-verified data Transmission of energy (T&D losses) Natural Gas distributed T&D losses As for natural gas above.
 N/A - the most accurate emission factor was used.
-N/A Overall assessment uncertainty Category emissions removals of for 4 and 0% Medium
+N/A Overall assessment of uncertainty for Category 4 emissions and removals 0% Medium